 paradigm of the brain, that in all sentient beings, the Reticular

-Activating System, given an RF-selected (or in humans Soul-initiated)
+Activating System, given an RF-selected or Soul-Commitment

 stimulus, generates and manages brain component responses which